SPECFEM/specfem3d_globe/EXAMPLES/benchmarks/undo_attenuation_benchmark_GJI_2016/README.md

 This benchmark reproduces the results of section 3 of the paper "Anelastic sensitivity kernels with parsimonious storage for adjoint tomography and full waveform inversion" by D. Komatitsch, Z. Xie, E. Bozdag, E. Sales de Andrade,
-D. B. Peter, Q. Liu and J. Tromp, published in Geophys.
+D. B. Peter, Q. Liu, and J. Tromp, published in Geophys.
 J. Int.
 2016,
 doi: 10.1093/gji/ggw224.
 The exact revision of the code used to produce the figure in the paper is 74ffd4e330f281d7964855d1845d1b72bf13ab74.